Little Bee!

 Roughly chop the cleaned, washed leaves of Sarson, Spinach (don’t remove spinach stalks) and Bathua.

 Pressure cook for ½ hour.
 Cool and coarsely puree in a food processor.
 In a pan heat 1 tsp butter and oil.
+Add cumin seeds, chopped garlic, crushed ginger and onion.

 Sauté till onions become translucent.